December 1, 2025

 A deferral from Northeastern is not a rejection — but it’s not a guarantee.
 Use this time to:

-• Refine essays and supplemental questions
+• Revise essays and supplemental questions

 • Update your activities section with recent accomplishments